Oluwajobs/oluwajobaa/_pages/projects.md

 author_profile: true
 ---

 Here's a collection of my projects.
-I will try to keep the codes available on Github.
+I will try to keep this page as updated as possible.
 Please get in touch for more details about any of them.

 <!--
 ## [Climate Proofing Cities: A Resilience Analysis](https://anamika255.github.io/portfolio/C40-Cities/)